eigger/hass-magic-caster-wand/README.md

 2. Restart Home Assistant.

 ## Spells & Motions
+>[!IMPORTANT]
+>You must connect to the wand via Bluetooth(Switch) first in order to receive the spell values.

 ⬆ ⬇ ⬅ ➡ ⬈ ⬉ ⬊ ⬋
 | Spell | Motion | Description |
 |------|--------|-------------|